Main Street Children’s Museum

 Ahoy, Matey!
 Put on a pirate hat and let your child’s imagination guide your adventure!
 Children will explore and sail the ship, pretending they are sailors or pirates on the wide-open sea.
 With the bell, rudder, wheel, and periscope, children can investigate objects and movement.

 It’s harvest time!
 Practice planting, growing, and harvesting vegetables in the garden and gathering eggs from the chicken coop.
 The veggie toss encourages hand-eye coordination.
 Children can take their produce to the Little Home and use their imagination to host a feast featuring their garden bounty.

 Snuggle up with your little ones and get cozy with a good book.
 Designed specifically with the earliest learners in mind (infants 6-15 months), this area promotes all facets of child development through the selection of books and toys.
 Babies understand langauge sooner than they can speak, and their ability to understand increases more rapidly than their ability to talk.
 Read out loud with silly voices or ask your child to point to an object on a page.
 For the safety of our youngest guests, we ask that families with older children use the area as a quiet reading nook when babies are not using it.

 Whoosh!
 Send a ball or pouf through the Air Maze and see air power at work.
 Children can experiment by sending different items through the Maze, directing the object’s path along the way, and making predictions about where the object will fly out and whether it will float through the air or fall to the ground.

 Climb up high and slide back down!
 Explore this hideaway and make some art.
 Scale the tree house stairs and develop gross motor skills – the big muscle movements – along the way.
 Upstairs, drawing tablets work fingers and hands for fine motor skill development.

 Party like it’s your birthday at Main Street Children’s Museum!
 Birthday parties are available only on Sunday afternoons.

-September’s theme is “Shapes and Colors and numbers, Oh My!”
+November’s theme is “Happy Harvest!”
 Wee Wednesday will take place at 9:30 a.m.
-This week we will be reading “Mouse Paint“ with a colorful mouse craft.
+This week we will be reading “Fall Animal Fun“ with a deer craft.

 View All Events